 Podcasting has come a long way in the last few years.
-It wasn’t that long ago that I had to explain what podcasting is when I talked about my show(s).
+It wasn’t that long ago that I had to explain what podcasting means when I talked about my show(s).
 These days the average person has at least heard of podcasting and understands the concept.
-But there is still a lot of confusion and misconceptions about podcasting.
+And almost 40% of people listen to podcasts every month!
+But there is still a lot of confusion and misconceptions about the meaning of podcasting.

 A podcast is a digital medium consisting of an episodic series of audio, video, PDF, or ePub files subscribed to and downloaded through web syndication or streamed online to a computer or mobile device.
 The word is a neologism and portmanteau derived from “broadcast” and “pod” from the success of the iPod, as audio podcasts are often listened to onportable media players.